Scrasms/about-me/README.md

-About Me website for DevSoc Training Program application deployed at https://scrasms.github.io/about-me/
+About Me website for DevSoc Training Program application